-Cupping therapy is an ancient Traditional Chinese Medicine technique which acupuncturist heats glass cups from the inside with fire to create a vacuum and then placed on the skin above the pained muscle area or above an acupuncture point at the afflicted area.
+Cupping therapy is an ancient Traditional Chinese Medicine technique which acupuncturist heats cups from the inside with fire to create a vacuum and then placed on the skin above the pained muscle area or above an acupuncture point at the afflicted area.
 The cups are left in place for about 5 to 15 minutes.
 They usually leave a round red bruise behind when removed.
 There are different ways for cupping therapy to create a vacuum.
 Instead of using fire, there is suction cup with a device used to withdraw the air.
 Cupping therapy can be used alone as a Chinese Medicine treatment.
 Generally speaking, acupuncturist often uses cupping therapy with tuina or needling.
 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system.
 Cupping therapy is not a well-known Traditional Chinese Medicine technique in western countries until Michael Phelps and several other Olympians in Rio Games were spotted with a bunch of purple circles on their bodies.

 Where did Cupping come from?

 Cupping Therapy has been around for thousands of years.
 The earliest record tracks back to the ancient Egyptian civilization around 1500 BC.
-An Egyptian medical papyrus of herbal knowledge, Ebers Papyrus, states the use of cupping for treating fever, pain, vertigo, menstrual imbalances, weakened appetite and helping to accelerate the healing crisis.
+An Egyptian medical papyrus of herbal knowledge, Ebers Papyrus, states the use of cupping for treating fever, pain, vertigo, weakened appetite and helping to accelerate the healing crisis.
 In China, the earliest written document recorded the use of cupping therapy came from the famous doctor, Ge Hong (281-341 AD), who popularized the saying “acupuncture and cupping, more than half of the ills cured.”
 In today’s China, cupping therapy is commonly used in clinics and hospitals.
 In the 1950’s the clinical efficacy of cupping therapy was confirmed by the co-research of China and the former Soviet Union, and was established as an official therapeutic practice in hospitals all over China.
-Traditional Chinese Medicine practitioners believe that cupping therapy can be helpful to ease the symptoms of both temporary and chronic health conditions.
+TCM practitioners believe that cupping therapy can be helpful to ease the symptoms of both temporary and chronic health conditions.

 Types of Cups are used in Cupping Therapy